 WineM Networks Your Wine Collection, Makes It Searchable

 If you have a good-sized collection of wine, WineM is a must-have gadget to take your cellar into the next generation.
 WineM allows you to place an RFID tag on each bottle of wine, creating a searchable database with multiple query options.
-You can search through your wine collection on a screen and find wines… Continue reading WineM Networks Your Wine Collection, Makes It Searchable
+You can search through your wine collection on a screen and find wines from certain regions, their grapes, or when they will be ready to drink.

 See If You Were Hacked by LulzSec